test-kitchen/test-kitchen/docs/source/docs/getting-started/installing.html.md

 ###### ChefDK

 First, install the [ChefDK](https://downloads.chef.io/chefdk).
-This package includes Chef, Test Kitchen, Berkshelf, and a variety of useful tools for the Chef ecosystem.
+This package includes Chef, Kitchen, Berkshelf, and a variety of useful tools for the Chef ecosystem.

 ~~~
 $ chef --version